In Hope Stories

 Just 1% of the national research spend has been allocated to this devastating disease

 Steve Ryder from Calderdale, West Yorkshire, was diagnosed with two secondary brain tumours and two bleeds on his brain after suffering a seizure while out cycling in July 2020.
-The 51-year-old has since undergone a craniotomy and immunotherapy to treat the disease.
-Having stopped working in IT for Lloyds Banking Group since his ordeal began, Steve is spending some of his spare time fundraising and raising awareness for Brain Tumour Research.
+The 53-year-old has since undergone a craniotomy and immunotherapy to treat the disease.
+Steve had to stop working in IT for Lloyds Banking Group following his ordeal, but he was able to return to work in April 2022.
+He is spending some of his spare time fundraising and raising awareness for Brain Tumour Research.
+Steve’s most recent scans in December 2022 showed no signs of the cancer recurring anywhere.

 Here’s Steve’s story…